How To Clean Rubber Around Car Windows (With Pictures)

 7. Apply car wax

-Using car waxOpens in a new tab., apply a thin layer all over the rubber around the windows.
+Using car wax, apply a thin layer all over the rubber around the windows.
 Let it dry completely.

 8. Remove excess wax